emelynyrivas/Chelseas-Website-Github/README.md

 ## Donations
-This quiz waas made entirelly by me, @emelynyrivas.
+This project was made entirelly by me, @emelynyrivas.
 If you want to support future projects like this, or just want to say thanks, please send any donations via CashApp to $PupusaRevuelta.